OpenLiberty/ci.docker/SECURITY.md

 ## Configuring Security

 The following variables configure container security using the SocialLogin-1.0 feature.
-They can be expressed as Liberty server variables in a server xml file, passed in as environment variables (not the most secure), or passed in as server variables through the Liberty Operator.
+They can be expressed as Liberty server variables in a server xml file at image build time, passed in as environment variables (not the most secure), or passed in as server variables through the Liberty Operator.

 Security configuration takes effect when the container starts via [docker-server.sh](releases/latest/kernel/helpers/runtime/docker-server.sh), so it can be added later if desired.